Home Inspection Reports

 Before the mid-1970s, inspection reports followed no standard guidelines.
 Without minimum standards to follow, the quality of inspection reports varied widely.
 As a result, the public viewed the home inspection industry with suspicion.

 A Standard of Practice became available with the founding of the American Society of Home Inspectors (ASHI) in 1976.
 This provided home inspection guidelines governing inspection reports.
 Later, a second trade association, the International Association of Certified Home Inspectors (InterNACHI), was established.
 InterNACHI developed its own Standards of Practice and a Code of Ethics.

 My inspection reports describe the major home systems, their crucial components, and their operability.
-This is especially important in those which can result in failure in dangerous or expensive-to-correct conditions.
+This is especially important in those which can fail in dangerous or expensive-to-correct conditions.
 I describe defects effectively and my report includes recommendations.

 My inspection reports also disclaim portions of the home hidden from view.
 These include areas below ground and floors and behind wall and ceiling coverings.
 Home inspections are visual inspections